JACoW-org/docs-ECRIS/docs/Paper/LPRSubmit.md

 ![](img/LPRsection.png)

-This section can optionally present the templates to be used to write your paper (refer to the official IPAC website for more details).
+This section can optionally present the templates to be used to write your paper (refer to the official ECRIS website for more details).
 The "My papers" section reports the list of your papers submitted for LPR - click on its title to access the LPR dashboard presented here above.